vishnukumarbp/System-Architect_Design/README.md

 ### Non Functional Requirement (Quality Attributes):
-Provides the quality measures on how well our system perform on a particular dimension Architecture of the system is designed/redesigned mainly because of the non functional requirements (quality attributes of the system).
+Provides the quality measures on how well our system perform on a particular dimension.
+Architecture of the system is designed/redesigned mainly because of the non functional requirements (quality attributes of the system).
-For eg: system is redesigned when it is not fast enough not secure hart to maintain not scalable slow to develop
+For eg: system is redesigned when

+it is not fast enough

+not secure

+hart to maintain

+not scalable

+slow to develop

 Examples:
 Availability Quality attribute